ATV & UTV Wheel Offset: What It Is & How to Read

 How to Convert Backspacing to Offset

 When calculating the offset based on the backspacing, you will not get an accurate ET number because wheel backspacing is already rounded to the nearest inch.
-So it’s best to take the result with a pinch of salt and ask the manufacturer for the exact ET number.
+So, it’s best to take the result with a pinch of salt and ask the manufacturer for the exact ET number.

 Backspacing (in) – (Wheel width (in) + 1)/2 x 25.4 = Wheel offset (mm).

-Then round the answer to the nearest millimeter to get the ET number.
+Then, round the answer to the nearest millimeter to get the ET number.

 For example, with a 7-inch wheel with a listed backspacing of 3, you get this calculation:

-3-(7+1)2*25.4 = -25.4, which is rounded to a calculated offset of ET-25.
+3-(7+1)2*25.4 = -25.4, rounded to a calculated offset of ET-25.

-Why Is Wheel Offset and Backspacing It Important?
+Why Is Wheel Offset and Backspacing Important?

-Wheel offset and backspacing are essential metrics to ensure the wheel doesn’t sit too far out or too far into the wheel well relative to the mounting surface.
+Wheel offset and backspacing are essential metrics to ensure the wheel doesn’t sit too far out or into the wheel well relative to the mounting surface.

 People typically need wheels with a more negative offset when installing bigger tires or changing to a wider rim with more backspace.